Oxford University Chess Club

 The Oxford University Chess Club (OUCC) was founded at the University of Oxford in 1869.
 It is the oldest university chess club in the United Kingdom.
-The Club meets each Wednesday evening during University term time.
-They field two teams in the Oxfordshire Chess League.
+The Club meets each Tuesday evening during University term time.
+They field three teams in the Oxfordshire Chess League.

 Foundation

 On the day of the foundation of OUCC, the minutes book recorded:

 April 30th, [1869] - This day is memorable as being the date of the foundation of the Club, which was started under the auspices of the Reverend C. E. Ranken, of Wadham College, who was chosen as the first President.
 E. F. Linton, University, was elected Treasurer, and W. Braithwaite, Wadham, Secretary.
 A code of rules was drawn up, and the Club, having received its constitution, entered upon what we trust will prove to be a long and glorious career.
 No less than one hundred and three names were entered upon the first list of members.
 Amongst others were those of Lord Randolph Churchill, Merton, E. Anthony, Christ Church ("one of the best pupils Steinitz turned out"), E.W.B.
 Nicholson, Trinity, the present Bodleian Librarian, Lord Garvagh, Canon Grey, Christ Church &c., &c.
 The meetings were held weekly on Wednesdays, and the early members appear to have been more desirous of playing one another than of engaging in foreign matches.

 Prince Leopold, later Duke of Albany (1853-1884) (and son of Queen Victoria) was President of OUCC in 1875.